Crypto Decoded: Understanding the Basics of Digital Currency and Its Potential

 Bitcoin

 Bitcoin, launched in 2009 by an anonymous individual or group under the pseudonym Satoshi Nakamoto, was the first cryptocurrency.
-Often referred to as "digital gold," Bitcoin is widely considered a store of value and a hedge against inflation.
-Its decentralized nature and limited supply—there will only ever be 21 million bitcoins in circulation—make it a unique asset.
+Often referred to as "digital gold," Bitcoin is widely considered a store of value.
+Bitcoin is decentralized and has a maximum supply of 21 million coins.
 While Bitcoin was initially envisioned as a medium of exchange, its primary use case has evolved to focus on serving as a store of value.
 It allows users to send and receive payments without the need for a trusted third party, such as a bank.

 Altcoins